projectatomic/adb-vagrant-registration/README.md

   config.registration.unregister_on_halt = false
 ```

-- **manager** select the registration manager provider.
+- **manager** selects the registration manager provider.
 By default the plugin will use the `subscription_manager` manager, you can however change that by setting the option to a different manager:

 ```ruby
   config.registration.manager = 'subscription_manager'